single-quantum/qspice-snspd-model/README.md

     cl /LD /std:c++17 /EHsc snspd_x1.cpp kernel32.lib

-To cimpile the c++ libraries for the snspd qspice model.
+To compile the c++ libraries for the snspd qspice model.